 What is Plantar Fasciitis?

-The Plantar Fascia connects the heel to the toes / front of your foot, splaying out along each toe, and maintains shape in the arch of your foot.
+The Plantar Fascia connects the heel to the toes / front of your foot, splaying out along each toe, and maintains shape in the arch of your foot while landing on the floor.
 Plantar Fasciitis pain symptoms are usually felt in the heel and / or along the sole of the foot, as demonstrated between the fingers in the image below, although pain in these areas can be caused by other issues, so see a physician to be sure.
 Plantar Fasciitis is characterised by often being worse in the mornings / when you first wake up and step out of bed, and pain that lessens with activity.
 Does this sound familiar?
 If so, maybe this article will help you.

 Why does Plantar Fasciitis happen to runners?